Jacksonville , AR

 Crankbaits are my go to search baits for deeper presentations when I'm trying to cover a lot of water.
 Bass are focused on baitfish or crayfish most of the year and a crankbait really does the trick of imitating both depending on the color selected and how they are presented.

 Jigs are my search baits to probe deep ledges and drops in the winter and summer.
-If I can't get bit on a deep diving crankbait, I'll switch to a heavy football jig and give the fish a different look.
+If I can't get bit on a jig, I'll switch to a deep diving crankbait and give the fish a different look.

 Best tournament finish and what you did that day when you were fishing.